Los Angeles Employment Misclassification Attorney

 If you believe you have been improperly classified as an independent contractor, you should seek the assistance of a California employment law attorney right away.
 You could be missing out on rights and compensation that are owed to you by law.
 A lawsuit might be necessary, and your employer may be required to compensate you for unpaid wages, benefits, interest on those amounts, and attorneys’ fees.

-Contact An Employment Law Attorney Today
+Contact a Los Angeles Employment Misclassification Attorney Today

 You have a limited amount of time to file employment-related claims in California, so you should contact an employment law attorney as soon as you become aware of a potential issue.
 The experienced attorneys at Sparrow Law Group can guide you through the process, and we’ll be your trusted ally along the way.
 Contact us today to let us help you.